Tiny-Earth/DemoSite/site/src/intro.md

 - **Science practices:** Both researchers and instructors can develop and use models, plan and carry out investigations, analyze and interpret data, engage in scientific arguments and construct explanations.
 - **Iteration:** Instructors can identify problems, improve materials, and repeat the process to resolution.
 - **Discovery:** Engaging in scholarship of teaching and learning allows instructors to propose hypotheses and make inquiries.
-- **Authenticity and Ownership:** Instructors also engage in innovation and collaboration, build on previous knowledge, gain agency, and develop a sense of responsibility for outcomes.
+- **Authenticity:** Instructors engage in innovation and experimentation, while building on previous knowledge.
+- **Ownership:** Instructors gain agency and develop a sense of responsibility for outcomes.
 - **Relevance:** Instructors can share their findings with others and work on education reform that has applications beyond their own classroom.

-The Scientific Teaching Course is designed to help you put all these ideas into practice.
+The Scientific Teaching Course is designed to help you put all these ideas into practice in ways that make sense for you and your context.
 It provides an overview of the complex and expansive landscape of evidence, approaches, methods, and theories.
-It also highlights the role of systemic barriers in learning environments and provides tools to remove them.
+It also highlights the role of systemic barriers in course climate – or  learning environments – and provides tools to remove them.

-Our aim is to empower you, the instructor, to customize the approaches for your own identities, students, content, and contexts.
+The aim is to empower you, the instructor, to customize the approaches for your own identities, students, content, and contexts, which in turn, can bring purpose and joy to teaching.

+These changes take time.
+Try re-working small pieces of your course using the provided template.
+As you add and understand the basic tenets of scientific teaching, continue modifying.

 ### Organization of the Scientific Teaching Course